xsivan/gabot/index.md

 ### *answer*
 > `-q [answer|a] <answer>`

-The command is usable only inside active question thread.
-Wrap answer into ==" "== for question with spaces.
+The command is used only inside the active question thread.
+Wrap answer into " " for question with spaces.
 Answers (resolves) question.

 **Example**